CRES Course Catalog

 5 units

 Explores critically the intersections and crisis points between feminism and Marxism as bodies of thought, theoretical formations, and forms of historical inquiry.
 (Also offered as Feminist Studies 194V.
 Students cannot receive credit for both courses.)
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to senior critical race and ethnic studies majors.
+Prerequisite(s): CRES 10, CRES 100 and CRES 101; satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior CRES majors.
 Enrollment limited to 18.

 CRES 190X